vollyimnetz/crop-thumbnails/readme.txt

 6. Quicktest on settings-page, to check if your system is correct setup.

 == Changelog ==

+= 1.0.0 =
+* modal dialog rewritten
+* crop functionality refactored
+* changed the crop-library for improved touch support
+* the action "crop_thumbnails_modal_window_settings" is gone, you can adjust style by override admin-css
+* the filter "crop_post_thumbnail_window_css" is gone, you can adjust style by override admin-css
+* adjusting dialog style - make it more responsive
+* reviewed dynamic sizes: sizes with 9999 will no longer have ratio of the original image
+* reviewed dynamic sizes: filenames will no longer be changed
+* fix image-metadata polution
+* refactoring and cleanup a lot of the code
+* change from a language constant to 'cpt_lang' (as recommended by developer guide)
+* secure translations

 = 0.10.15 =
 * bugfix: use wordpress-function to determine mime-type, as some servers do not define "mime_content_type" (Thank you Eskil Keskikangas for the submission)